 Codependency is a learned behavior.
 We watch the actions of our parents when we are children.
 If our mother or father had a problem with boundaries, was always the martyr, could never say ‘no’ to people, and had unhealthy ways to communicate, we most likely learned these behaviors and brought them into our intimate relationships.

-Children who grow up with emotionally unavailable parents also are at risk for being codependent.
-They often find themselves in relationships where their partner is emotionally unavailable, yet they stay in the hopes that they can change the person.
+Children who grow up with emotionally unavailable parents are at risk for being codependent.
+As adults, they often find themselves in relationships where their partner is emotionally unavailable, yet they stay in the hopes that they can change the person.
 No matter what happens, they won’t stop hoping that one day things will be good.

 The subconscious hope is that the other person will see all the love we give and be inspired to change.
-We believe that if we just hang in there and give our love, understanding, and support, we will finally get the love that we desired from our parents.
-This thinking is destructive if we do not have healthy boundaries that protect us from physical or emotional harm and signal to our partner that their abusive behavior is not acceptable.
+We believe that if we just hang in there and give our love, understanding, and support, we will finally get the love that we desire.
+This thinking is destructive.
+It is especially dangerous if our partner tends toward physically or emotionally abusive behavior.